Neuromotor Exercise Training

 OUR BLOG THIS WEEK EXAMINES A RELATIVELY NEW FORM OF TRAINING: NEUROMOTOR EXERCISE TRAINING.

-The American College of Sports Medicine (ACSM), an association of sports medicine, exercise science and health and fitness professionals, regularly releases research of importance to personal trainers and other industry workers.
+The American College of Sports Medicine (ACSM), an association of sports medicine, exercise science, and health and fitness professionals, regularly releases important research to personal trainers and other industry workers.

-In 2011 it published a position stand on neuromotor exercise training, explaining what it is and the potential benefits.* This included the following summary:
+In 2011, it published a position statement on neuromotor exercise training, explaining what it is and the potential benefits.* This included the following summary:

-“A program of regular exercise that includes cardiorespiratory, resistance, flexibility, and neuromotor exercise training beyond activities of daily living to improve and maintain physical fitness and health is essential for most adults.”
+“A programme of regular exercise that includes cardiorespiratory, resistance, flexibility, and neuromotor exercise training beyond activities of daily living to improve and maintain physical fitness and health is essential for most adults.”

-Personal trainers who are already recommending aerobic activity, resistance training and flexibility exercises should now additionally consider incorporating neuromotor exercise training into their clients’ fitness programmes.
+Personal trainers, who already recommend aerobic activity, resistance training, and flexibility exercises, should now also consider incorporating neuromotor exercise training into their clients’ fitness programs.

 Interested in becoming a personal trainer